Fumihito Haraguchi

-Fumihito Haraguchi (原口 文仁, Haraguchi Fumihito) is a Japanese professional baseball catcher for the Hanshin Tigers of Nippon Professional Baseball (NPB).
+Fumihito Haraguchi (原口 文仁, Haraguchi Fumihito) is a Japanese former professional baseball catcher.
+He played in Nippon Professional Baseball (NPB) from 2010 to 2025 for the Hanshin Tigers.

 Early baseball career

 A native of Saitama Prefecture, Fumihito began playing baseball in fourth grade, and went on to play for the Yorii Little Seniors (currently the Fukaya Saihoku Little Seniors) in junior high.
 But it wasn't until his second year in Teikyo High School that he switched permanently to the catcher role.

 When his school represented Eastern Tokyo in the 2009 Summer Koshien Tournament, he batted clean-up and averaged 0.385 in 3 games, helping his team reach the semi-finals.
 Despite not winning the championship, his performance at the plate and experience as a catcher earned him a spot in the national team for the US-Japan High School Baseball Tournament.
 According to an interview, he was so passionate about baseball that even after his classes, various club activities, and a 4-hour commute to his school in Tokyo and back to Saitama, he would spend hours into the night practicing with his father's home-made batting cage in their backyard.